 Help and support

 The Blogger community is a big one, so if you put your question in any of the search engines, there is a pretty good chance that you will find the answer you’re looking for.
 Even before you search your questions, you can check your Dashboard for some of the Blogger’s more asked questions like customization of your template, making money with your blog, setting up your privacy options and others.
-Even if that is not enough, there is official Blogger Help Center.
+Even if that is not enough, there is an official Blogger Help Center.

 Hosting and pricing options